by Mattia da Salò

 Translated by Patrick Colbourne OFM Cap

-This translation is based on the introduction, text and footnotes which were published by P. Costanzo Cargnoni OFM Cap In I Frati Cappuccini: Documenti e testimonianze dell primo secolo, Edizioni Frate Indovino, Perugia, vol III/2, pp.2507-2529.
+Translator’s note: This translation is based on the introduction, text and footnotes which were published by P. Costanzo Cargnoni OFM Cap in I Frati Cappuccini: Documenti e testimonianze dell primo secolo, Edizioni Frate Indovino, Perugia, vol III/2, pp.2507-2529.
 The only additions to the notes made by the translator are references to Francis of Assisi: The Early Documents, edited by Regis Armstrong, OFM Cap, J. A. Wayne Hellmann, O.F.M. and William J. Short O.F.M.
 Conv., New York City Press, New York, London, Manila, (1999) for an English version of quotations from the Writings or Biographies of St Francis.

 Table of Contents